 Then after a bite they were hooked?!
 Who knows?
 No matter the origin, it’s a tasty creation.

 My husband was quite pleased with it as well.
 He isn’t a huge salad fan and normally only eats them loaded with toppings.

-But this simple salad won him over despite himself.
+But this classic wilted lettuce salad recipe won him over in spite himself.
 Every time I make it, he is surprised how much he likes it.

 I think most recipes have you include the onions raw.
 I am not a huge fan of raw onions, so I like to cook them until they are just translucent in the bacon grease and just stir them in as part of the dressing.
 It takes the edge off of them and makes them more enjoyable for me.

 You could also use green onions instead of white onions.
 That would give you an mild onion flavor without having to cook or soak them